 Lots of mirrors, glass and other reflective surfaces — in this film mirrors and windows come to the fore

 Why do some critics think this story drags?
-It became clear to me when I realised I was having trouble with the 22 steps, and I think the story might seem slow because both Grace and her fake-opponent ally Mrs Mills were both waiting for each other to reveal themselves.
+I think the story might seem slow because both Grace and her fake-opponent ally Mrs Mills were both waiting for each other to reveal themselves.
 Usually, you’ve got a driven hero and an equally driven opponent.
 The real opponents, who are very driven to rid their house of ghosts, are unseen by the audience, which is another problem the writer had to overcome.

 Anagnorisis, need, desire

 At the end of this story Grace will realise she is dead.
 She thinks she is still alive.
 She needs to realise she is dead before she can begin to ‘live’ her death.
 But the death is really a metaphor for the one terrible thing she did to her children — the killing could be compared to anything which damages a relationship irreparably, from which there’s no going back.

 At the end Grace will also realise that she killed her own children as well as herself.
 This is part of her mending her relationship with them in their shared death.
 (They’re going to be stuck here, in this house, forever together… When I realised this I felt terribly sad for those child ghosts!
 Though apologies from parent to child can mend relationships, saying sorry cannot mend psychological damage.)